Incredibly easy to make, aromatic garlic butter noodles with Parmesan.

-- ½ teaspoon chili flakes (more or less to taste)
+- ½ teaspoon chili flakes more or less to taste

-- 115 g/ 4 oz/ ¾ cup freshly grated Parmesan
+- ¾ cup freshly grated Parmesan 115 g

-- sea salt and freshly ground black pepper
+- 1 teaspoon sea salt and freshly ground black pepper

 - some chopped parsley

 - Cook pasta: Bring a large pot of water to a boil.
 Add salt and the pasta.
 Cook according to the packet's instructions.

-Add the salt.
+- Add the salt.
 Start with 1 teaspoon and add more after mixing the noodles with the butter sauce.
 You will probably need some more if you use unsalted butter.

 - Combine: Drain the noodles and mix them immediately with the garlic butter sauce.